jmlahnsteiner/quartz/content/index.md

 ---
-title: Welcome to my Site
+title: Welcome to My Site
 ---

 %% This is a blank Quartz installation.